-Cushing’s disease is a condition resulting from excess production of the hormone cortisol.
-It is generally caused by a tumor in the pituitary that causes the gland to generate too much adrenocorticotropic hormone, or ACTH.
-ACTH stimulates the production of more cortisol, leading to symptoms such as weight gain, high blood pressure, memory problems, and difficulty concentrating.
+Cushing’s disease is a condition characterized by excess production of the hormone cortisol.
+The disease usually is the result of a tumor in the pituitary gland that leads to the production of too much adrenocorticotropic hormone, or ACTH.
+ACTH stimulates the production of cortisol, leading to symptoms such as weight gain, high blood pressure, memory problems, and difficulty concentrating.

-Most medication to reduce cortisol levels, such as Metopirone (metyrapone) and Nizoral (ketoconazole), can be taken only short term.
-Signifor, by Novartis, is one of the few approved long-term treatments to reduce cortisol levels in adults who cannot have surgery or have failed surgery.
+Signifor, by Novartis, is the first medication that the U.S. Food and Drug Administration (FDA) approved to reduce cortisol levels in adults with Cushing’s disease who cannot have surgery or have failed surgery.

-Research is being conducted to develop new Cushing’s disease treatments.
+Research is ongoing to develop new Cushing’s disease treatments.
 Here’s a rundown of some:

 Recorlev (levoketoconazole, COR-003)

 Recorlev is a cortisol inhibitor that Strongbridge Biopharma (formerly Cortendo) is developing as a Cushing’s disease treatment.
-Both the U.S. Food and Drug Administration and the European Medicines Agency have granted it orphan drug status.
+Both the FDA and the European Medicines Agency (EMA) have granted recorlev orphan drug status.

-Retinoic acid has been shown to reduce ACTH production and thus normalize cortisol levels.
-A trial in Brazil showed that a synthetic retinoic acid known as isotretinoin significantly reduced cortisol levels in urine.
+Research has shown that retinoic acid can reduce ACTH production and normalize cortisol levels.
+A trial in Brazil showed that isotretinoin, a oral synthetic retinoic acid, significantly reduced cortisol levels in the urine.
 It even led to some patients having normal cortisol levels again.